Mariners vs. Twins MLB Betting Odds, Trends & Prediction

 Mariners vs. Twins MLB Betting Trends

-The total has gone OVER in 5 of Minnesota’s last 7 games against Seattle

-Over/Under has gone UNDER in 7 of Seattle’s last 10 games on the road

-The total has gone OVER in 24 of Minnesota’s last 31 games against an opponent in the American League West Division
+Mariners are 1-4 SU in their last 5 games against an opponent in the American League Central Division

 Mariners vs. Twins MLB BETTING PREDICTION